A 2023 New Release! My Story In Song

-Maggie Herron brings a wealth of style and (draws from) a lifetime of musical experience every time she sits down to play.
-Born in Muskegon, Mi. into a brood of 12 children (she was number 9), she began taking piano lessons as a little girl and was the church organist by the age of 10.
-At 13, she performed Beethoven’s 2nd Piano Concerto with the Muskegon Symphony Orchestra and at 14 she was awarded a scholarship to Interlochen Center for the Arts, placing in the top 5 finalists in their piano concerto competition.
-She continued to study classical piano and voice throughout high school, performing in everything from recitals and concerts to talent shows and musical theater productions.
+Maggie Herron was born in Muskegon, Mi. into a family of 11 children.
+She began taking piano lessons as a little girl and was the church organist by the age of 10.
+At 14, she performed Beethoven’s 2nd Piano Concerto with the Muskegon Symphony Orchestra and was awarded a scholarship to Interlochen Center for the Arts, placing in the top 5 finalists in the piano concerto competition.

-At 19, with the late ’60’s idealism at her back, she was inspired up and out of her family home.
-She hitch-hiked across the U.S., landing in the Olympic National Rainforest in Washington State.
+At 18, with the late ’60’s idealism at her back, she was inspired up and out of her family home.
+She hitch-hiked across the U.S. landing in the Olympic National Rainforest in Washington State.
 There, in an off-the-grid cabin with only an old upright piano at her disposal, she started exploring pop and folk music, writing songs and weaving the new sounds with her classical training.
-Maggie began performing in Seattle, playing at the top of the Camlin Hotel, The Sorrento Hotel and appearing as a guest performer at Jazz Alley.
-Her exposure to other veteran Seattle musicians introduced her to R&B and jazz.
-Her writing and performing style continued to morph with these new influences.
-Eventually the gloomy weather propelled her even further west, where she found herself at home in Hawaii.
+Maggie began performing in Seattle, playing at the top of the Camlin Hotel, the Sorrento Hotel and appearing as a guest performer at Jazz Alley.
+Veteran Seattle musicians introduced her to R&B and jazz, influencing her writing and performing style.
+Eventually the gloomy weather propelled her further west, where she found herself at home in Hawaii.